 September 25, 2015

-WASHINGTON – Today the U.S. Environmental Protection Agency (EPA) released a letter sent to vehicle manufacturers notifying them that the agency is adding to its confirmatory testing additional evaluations designed to look for potential defeat devices.
+WASHINGTON – Today the U.S. Environmental Protection Agency (EPA) released a letter sent to vehicle manufacturers.
+The EPA thereby notifying them that the agency is adding to its confirmatory testing additional evaluations.
+All designed to look for potential defeat devices across all car companies.

 View the letter here: http://www3.epa.gov/otaq/cert/violations.htm

-Last Friday, EPA sent a Notice of Violation of the Clean Air Act to Volkswagen AG, Audi AG, and Volkswagen Group of America, Inc. alleging that four-cylinder Volkswagen and Audi diesel cars from model years 2009-2015 include software that circumvents EPA emissions standards.
+Last Friday, EPA sent a Notice of Violation of the Clean Air Act to Volkswagen AG, Audi AG, and Volkswagen Group of America, Inc. All alleging that four-cylinder Volkswagen and Audi diesel cars from model years 2009-2015.
+For they include defeat device software.
+Software that circumvents EPA emissions standards.

-EPA’s notice of violation, along with an In-Use Compliance Letter that the California Air Resources Board issued, provide information and details relating to the VW violations:
+EPA’s notice of violation, along with an In-Use Compliance Letter.
+All that the California Air Resources Board issued.
+Thereby to provide information and details relating to the VW AG violations.

 View a pdf of the Notice of Violation here: